-If you have small children (or are just worried about not noticing you turned on a burner!) you may want to investigate models with electronic child locks for the controls.
+If you have small children (or are just worried about not noticing you turned on a burner) you may want to buy a model with electronic child locks for the controls.

 With the features and reviews highlighted in this guide, you should now be able to reflect on your cooking needs and select the best gas range for your kitchen and budget.

-If you’re like me, the BTU output of the burners will be especially important since cooking on top of a stove is where I spend most of the time cooking.
+If you’re like us, the BTU output of the burners will be especially important, since cooking on the stove-top is my main kitchen chore.

-Having low BTU and high BTU burner options means that you can cook a variety of meals from delicate sauces to stir-frying which requires intense heat needed when cooking with a wok.
+The Samsung NX58H9500WS fits the bill for our needs and we think it’s worth considering.
+Having low BTU and high BTU burner options means that you can cook a variety of meals from delicate sauces to stir-frying, which requires intense heat when cooking with a wok.

 If you are a casual baker, the oven options may not be so important to you.
 However, if you love to bake – and bake a lot at the same time – you might instead want two separate ovens, programmable controls, or a convection fan for even heat distribution while you bake.